xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

    - actual API saves checks
    - actual contract read checks
 6. Download the compare report if the result should be archived or shared.

+How to read the output:

+- **Expectation changed** means the configured expected value differs between baseline and candidate.
+- **Actual changed** means the observed runtime result differs between baseline and candidate.
+- **Left / Right** are the two imported result sides.
+- **Missing partner** means a plan title exists in one result bundle but not the other.
+- **JSON view** is useful when structured cards are not detailed enough and you need raw result differences.

 ---